Posts tagged "Digital Government"

 Yesterday, Richard Pope and I launched WhatTheyClaimed.com, a site aimed at digitising and collating all of the data from MPs expenses.

 The website is based upon a system I built a few weeks ago to monitor our own expenses at Consumer Focus Labs .
 The site was designed to match the processes at Consumer Focus, but when Richard and I realised that MPs expenses were being published, we realised we could make use of the same codebase with a few minor changes.
+I need to note at this point that the website was a personal project and not supported by Consumer Focus.

 Talking about website accessibility